December 26, 2020

 Can you change your eating habits in 30 days?
-That’s what the Whole30 program wants to help you do!
-It was created in 2009 by certified sports nutritionists (and husband and wife duo) Melissa and Dallas Hartwig to act as one big reset button for the body and mind.
+That’s what the Whole30® program wants to help you do!
+CEO and co-founder Melissa Urban created the program in 2009 to act as one big reset button for the body and mind. to act as one big reset button for the body and mind.
 There are loads of potential benefits like improving energy levels, getting better sleep, and reducing inflammation.
 And yes, weight loss may be a natural byproduct for some, but it’s not the focus.
 Intrigued?
 Here’s the lowdown.

 The rules might be set in stone, but here are a few areas where you can loosen up and make adjustments as needed.